On quasi-log structures for complex analytic spaces: Introduction

 with $X_{-\infty}:=\Nlc(X, \Delta)$ satisfies the conditions in Definition \ref{a-def1.1}, that is,

 is a quasi-log complex analytic space.
 By construction, $X_{-\infty}=\emptyset$ if and only if $(X, \Delta)$ is log canonical. \end{ex}

-In this paper, after we define quasi-log complex analytic spaces and prove the adjunction formula and vanishing theorems for them, we establish the basepoint-free theorem, the basepoint-freeness of Reid--Fukuda type, the effective freeness, the cone and contraction theorem, and so on, for quasi-log complex analytic spaces.
-We can use them for the study of normal pairs by Example \ref{a-ex1.3}.
+In this paper, after we define quasi-log complex analytic spaces and prove the adjunction formula and vanishing theorems for them (see Section \ref{a-sec4}), we establish the basepoint-free theorem (see Theorem \ref{a-thm6.1}), the basepoint-freeness of Reid--Fukuda type (see Theorem \ref{a-thm7.1}), the effective freeness (see Theorems \ref{a-thm8.1} and \ref{a-thm8.2}), the cone and contraction theorem (see Theorem \ref{a-thm9.2}), and so on, for quasi-log complex analytic spaces.
+We can use them for the study of normal pairs by Example \ref{a-ex1.5}.
 We note that the cone and contraction theorem for normal pairs, which is sufficient for the minimal model program for log canonical pairs, was already proved in the complex analytic setting in \cite{fujino-cone-contraction}.
 We do not need the framework of quasi-log complex analytic spaces in \cite{fujino-cone-contraction}.
 However, it seems to be difficult to prove the basepoint-free theorem of Reid--Fukuda type for normal pairs in the complex analytic setting without using the framework of quasi-log complex analytic spaces.
-By combining some results obtained in this paper with Example \ref{a-ex1.3}, we have:
+By combining some results obtained in this paper with Example \ref{a-ex1.5}, we have:

 \begin{thm}[Effective freeness of Reid--Fukuda type for log canonical pairs] Let $\pi\colon X\to S$ be a projective morphism of complex analytic spaces such that $(X, \Delta)$ is log canonical and that $\Delta$ is a $\mathbb Q$-divisor.
 Let $\mathcal L$ be a $\pi$-nef line bundle on $X$ such that $a\mathcal L-(K_X+\Delta)$ is nef and log big over $S$ with respect to $(X, \Delta)$ for some positive real number $a$.
 This means that $a\mathcal L-(K_X+\Delta)$ is nef and big over $S$ and that $(a\mathcal L-(K_X+\Delta))|_C$ is big over $\pi(C)$ for every log canonical center $C$ of $(X, \Delta)$.
 Then there exists a positive integer $m_0$, which depends only on $\dim X$ and $a$, such that $\mathcal L^{\otimes m}$ is $\pi$-generated for every $m\geq m_0$.
 Moreover, we may allow $\Delta$ to be an $\mathbb R$-divisor when $a\mathcal L-(K_X+\Delta)$ is $\pi$-ample over $S$ in the above statement. \end{thm}